raacz/utala/tenpo-ni_en.md

 When submissions are all done, everyone will look at the entries and say what they think.
 We’ll find out which aristic documents the community thinks are the best!

-cSo don’t send your entry to a lot of people or talk about what’s in your entry to a lot of people.
-When it’s time to look, no one should know who wrote which entry.
+So don’t send your entry to a lot of people or talk about what’s in your entry to a lot of people. **When it’s time to look, no one should know who wrote which entry.**

 ## What else do I need to know?